Radomir Antić: Defamation suit

 During the 1995–96 double title season in Spain, Antić had a notable public spat with the Spanish political columnist Hermann Tertsch of El País daily.
 In an interview with journalist Carmen Rigalt, published on 10 September 1995 in El Mundo, Antić took issue with the views expressed by Tertsch.
 Seeing Tertsch's views and coverage of the Yugoslav Wars as anti-Serbian, Antić referred to the columnist as a "Nazi".
 Tertsch in turn sued Antić for slander and received a court ruling in his favour in the amount of ESP2 million.
 Following appeals, the case even went before the Spanish Supreme Court that confirmed in mid-November 2003 the original ruling in Tertsch's favour, thus ordering Antić to pay the euro equivalent of the originally awarded amount, approximately €12,000.

 Death and legacy

-He died on 6 April 2020 in Madrid, aged 71, after having struggled for several years with pancreatitis.
+He died on 6 April 2020 in Madrid, aged 71, with COVID-19 after having struggled for several years with pancreatitis.

 On 12 August 2021, the name of the FK Sloboda Užice stadium was officially changed to the Radomir Antić Stadium.